conradakunga/Blog/_posts/2024-12-29-uploading-files-with-aspnet-core-minimal-api.md

 ### TLDR

-This is an end-to-end, working tutorial on how to build a Minimal API endpoint that supports uploading of files
+**This is an end-to-end, working tutorial on how to build a Minimal API endpoint that supports uploading files**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2024-12-29%20-%20Minimal%20API%20File%20Upload).